IndusInd Bank's net profit doubles to Rs 1,016 cr in Jun quarter | Business

 The bank's consolidated financial statement comprises statements of IndusInd Bank, Bharat Financial Inclusion Ltd (fully owned subsidiary), and IndusInd Marketing and Financial Services Pvt Ltd (associate company).

+The RBI's ban on Mastercard will impact new card issuances by 5-6 per cent, Kathpalia said adding that it already has a tie-up with rival card issuer Visa.

-The bank's shares on Tuesday closed 0.58 per cent lower at Rs 975.65 apiece on the BSE.
+The bank scrip closed the session 0.58 per cent down at Rs 975.65 a piece on the BSE, against a correction of 0.52 per cent on the benchmark.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)